uPortal-Project/uPortal-web-components/@uportal/esco-content-menu/README.md

 #### Properties

 - `context-api-url`: type: `String`, default: `/uPortal`, usefull to provide a different uPortal context on which to do request
+- `favorite-api-url`: type: `String`, default: `/uPortal/api/layout`, the uri/url of the favorites api
+- `portlet-api-url`: type: `String`, default: `/uPortal/api/v4-3/dlm/portletRegistry.json`, the uri/url of the portletRegistry api to obtains user authorized portlet list
+- `userInfo-api-url`: type: `String`, default: `/uPortal/api/v5-1/userinfo`, url/uri on which the api request is done to obtain user information and the jwt tocken
 - `sign-out-url`: type: `String`, default: `/uPortal/Logout`, an uri/url to call when user logout (for a logout button),
 - `default-org-logo`: type: `String`, required: true, an url/uri to provide an institutional picture when none is found from an optional api (not provided into uPortal),
 - `user-info-portlet-url`: type: `String`, default: `''`, an url/uri to the user information application,